cssr-tools/pycopm/docs/_sources/examples.rst.txt

 .. code-block:: bash

-    pycopm -i Statoil_Feasibility_sim_model_with_depletion_KROSS_INJ_SECTOR_20.DATA -o . -c 5,4,3 -a mode -j 1000
+    pycopm -i Statoil_Feasibility_sim_model_with_depletion_KROSS_INJ_SECTOR_20.DATA -o . -c 5,4,3 -a mode

 will generate a coarser model 5 times in the x direction, 4 in the y direction, and 3 in the z direction, where the mode is used to decide if a coarser cell should be active or inactive.
-The jump (-j) is set to a higher value (1000) to avoid removal of grid connections (this is a tunning value to remove generated connections between neighbours in the coarse model).

 We can execute a dry run of OPM Flow to generate the grid and static variables of the coarser model: